oméga 3 bienfaits santé

 A omega-3-rich diet helps improve the functioning of the heart and vessels blood vessels and significantly reduce the risk of developing cardiovascular disease.

-In fact, a low rate of cardiovascular disease has been observed in Mediterranean regions. of heart attacks infarctions (fewer heart attacks) and accidents strokes).
+In fact, a low rate of cardiovascular disease has been observed in Mediterranean regions. heart attack infarctions (fewer heart attacks) and accidents strokes).
 Scientific studies have attributed this benefit to the Mediterranean diet, which includes a number of sources omega-3 fatty acids ALA, EPA and DHA.

 Subsequently, it was demonstrated that this protection of omega 3 against cardiovascular disease had several mechanisms: